kubermatic-labs/gman/README.md

 All configuration of the users happens in a YAML file.
 See the [configuration documentation](/Configuration.md) for more information, available parameters and values, or refer to the annotated [config.example.yaml](/config.example.yaml) for the example usage.

 This file must be created beforehand with the minimal configuration, i.e. organization name specified.
-In order to get the initial config of the users that are already in place in your Organizaiton, run *Gman* with `-export` flag specified, so the depicted on your side YAML can be populated.
+In order to get the initial config of the users that are already in place in your Organizaiton, run *GMan* with `-export` flag specified, so the depicted on your side YAML can be populated.

 There are two ways to specify the path to the general configuration YAML file: